Incorporating Symmetry into Deep Dynamics Models for Improved Generalization: Introduction

 Specifically, for scale equivariance, we replace the convolution operation with group correlation over the group $G$ generated by translations \textit{and} rescalings.
 Our method builds on that of \citet{worrall2019deep}, with significant novel adaptations to the physics domain: scaling affecting time, space, and magnitude; both up and down scaling; and scaling by any real number.
 For rotational symmetries, we leverage the key insight of \citet{cohen2016group} that the input, output, and hidden layers of the network are all acted upon by the symmetry group and thus should be treated as representations of the symmetry group.
 Our rotation-equivariant model is built using the flexible $\texttt{E(2)-CNN}$ framework developed by \citet{weiler2019e2cnn}.
 In the case of a uniform motion, or Galilean transformation, we show the above methods are too constrained.
 We use the simple but effective technique of convolutions conjugated by averaging operations.

 Research into equivariant neural networks has mostly been applied to tasks such as image classification and segmentation \cite{kondor2018generalization,weiler2018learning,weiler2019e2cnn}.
 In contrast, we design equivariant networks in a completely different context, that of a time series representing a physical process.
-To the best of our knowledge, this is the first time equivariant convolutional models have been applied to forecasting physical dynamics.
+Forecasting high-dimensional turbulence is a significant step for equivariant neural networks compared to the low-dimensional physics examples and computer vision problems treated in other works.

 We test on a simulated turbulent convection dataset and on real-world ocean current and temperature data.
 Ocean currents are difficult to predict using numerical methods due to unknown external forces and complex dynamics not fully captured by simplified mathematical models.
 These domains are chosen as examples, but since the symmetries we focus on are pervasive in almost all physics problems, we expect our techniques will be widely applicable.
 Our contributions include: